-An Advance Health Care Directive is a written legal document that has all of your wishes recorded.
+An Advance Health Care Directive is a written legal document with your wishes recorded.
 Those wishes are related to health care.
-You have to select a health care agent to fulfill those wishes when you are not able to do it yourself.
-For instance, later in life, you may encounter a situation where you might not be able to make decisions for yourself.
+You must select a healthcare agent to fulfill those wishes when you cannot do it yourself.
+For instance, later in life, you may encounter a situation where you might not be able to decide for yourself.
 In that case, usually, some doctors announce that you cannot make decisions.
 Thus, Advance Health Care Directive gives you the liberty to decide beforehand.

 AHCD also allows you to choose a person as a proxy.
 That person can make decisions for your health-related issues.

 It can be challenging to speak about the type of care and treatment you want if you cannot make those choices for yourself.
 While certain aspects of your future are out of your control, such as an accident or serious illness, you can prepare for the unexpected and ensure that your wishes are fulfilled.
 You should brace for the unexpected and keep making choices by filling out an Advance Health Care Directive.